-Typical claims brought before the provincial courts include constitutional challenges and claims regarding the activities of government entities, statutory interpretation, consumer claims, some contractual disputes and negligent misrepresentation claims, securities claims, insolvency proceedings, environmental claims, competition law claims, contractual disputes with public utilities, claims related to contractual interpretation of insurance policies and agreements between customers and financial institutions, certain labour and employment disputes, real property disputes, patent, trademark and copyright disputes, franchising disputes, and mass tort claims.
+Typical class action claims brought before the provincial courts include: constitutional challenges to the activities of government entities, statutory interpretation, consumer claims, contractual disputes and negligent misrepresentation claims, securities claims, environmental claims, competition law claims, claims related to privacy breaches, certain labour and employment disputes including regarding overtime pay, patent, trademark and copyright disputes, franchising disputes, and mass tort claims, including claims of physical and/or sexual abuse.

-In the Federal Court, actions against the federal government or its ministries have sought to address matters in relation to issues over which the federal government has exclusive jurisdiction.

-As class proceedings are regarded as procedural, the entitlement to assert claims for relief is derived from common law, statutes (both federal and provincial) and the Code of Civil Procedure in the Province of Québec.
-The intention of the tort damages regime in Canada is to place claimants in the position they would have been in but for the injury or loss sustained as a result of the cause of action which is the subject of the claim.
-Plaintiffs in class actions need not seek common damages, however; the statutes do permit the courts to address, under the conditions set out in various pieces of legislation, the assessment of damages by the use of statistical evidence and aggregate assessments, neither of which would otherwise be permissible in individual litigation.
+In the Federal Court, actions against the federal government or its ministries have sought to address matters in relation to issues over which the federal government has exclusive jurisdiction or, in limited cases, share concurrent jurisdiction with the provinces.
+As class proceedings are regarded as procedural, the entitlement to assert claims for relief are derived from common law, statutes (both federal and provincial) and the Code of Civil Procedure in the province of Québec.
+The intention of the tort damages regime in Canada is to place claimants in the position they would have been in but for the injury or loss sustained because of the cause of action which is the subject of the claim.
+Plaintiffs in class actions need not seek common damages.
+However, the statutes do permit the courts to address, under the conditions set out in various pieces of legislation, the assessment of damages using statistical evidence and aggregate assessments, neither of which would otherwise be permissible in individual litigation.

 Claimants who have suffered an injury may seek to assert claims for damages for pain and suffering (i.e., general damages).
-Claimants may also seek damages for specific pecuniary losses sustained (i.e., special damages) as well as losses expected to be sustained in the future.
+Claimants may also seek damages for specific pecuniary losses sustained (i.e., special damages), as well as losses expected to be sustained in the future.
 Claimants also typically assert claims for financial losses including loss of income, both past and future, loss of opportunity, loss of profits, cost of medications, medical treatment, care expenses, and property damage.

 The claims for non-pecuniary damages in cases of personal injury will include an amount to compensate for the pain and suffering sustained by the plaintiff, loss of amenities of life and loss of expectation of life.
-In three 1978 decisions referred to as the "Andrews Trilogy", the Supreme Court of Canada capped non-pecuniary damages at C\$100,000 (adjusted for inflation).
-With inflation as of early 2018, the present value of a catastrophic claim is in the order of C\$375,000.
+In three 1978 decisions referred to as the "Andrews Trilogy," the Supreme Court of Canada capped non-pecuniary damages at C\$100,000 (adjusted for inflation).
+With inflation as of the end of 2022, the present value of a catastrophic claim is in the order of C\$465,000.
 Most jurisdictions also provide a statutory cause of action for family members of injured or deceased plaintiffs.

-It is also not uncommon in class actions to seek a restitutionary remedy in the nature of a disgorgement of profits (such as through the restitutionary principle of waiver of tort) and to assert an entitlement to have the court assess damages on an aggregate basis, except where proof of individual injury is required, such as in the case of personal injury claims.
+It is also not uncommon in class actions to seek a restitutionary remedy in the nature of a disgorgement of profits (such as through an unjust enrichment or fiduciary claim) and to assert an entitlement to have the court assess damages on an aggregate basis, except where proof of individual injury is required, such as in the case of personal injury claims.

 Claims for punitive damages, aggravated damages and moral damages (Québec) are commonly asserted as part of class action claims.
 Punitive damages are available where the court finds the defendant's conduct to be sufficiently reprehensible.
-Such awards in Canada, other than in Québec, tend to be more modest than in the US: in the tens or hundreds of thousands of dollars, rather than in the millions.
+Such awards in Canada, other than in Québec, tend to be more modest than in the U.S. in the tens or hundreds of thousands of dollars, rather than in the millions.